M74 and A74(M) at J13

 The Starbucks was refurbished along with many others in early 2017, introducing a light wood theme throughout the store.

-Welcome Break currently hold planning permission to build a KFC Drive Thru on the current caravan and motorhome parking area.
+Welcome Break hold planning permission to build a KFC Drive Thru on the current caravan and motorhome parking area.
+They are also seeking to build six Applegreen Electric units in the car park.